bendangelo/chinese_phrases/README.md

 Converts a csv of Chinese words to a csv of example sentences for use in Anki.

+*Note:* This uses the free online dictionary at dict.naver.com to pull sentences, please be respectful.

+## Context

+As you're learning Chinese you'll come across new words that you would like to practice.
+You can use this gem as such:

+* As you read an article or watch a video
+* Write down any new words you find on a new in line a text file
+* Enter only one word per line
+* Once done, save the file
+* Use this library to convert those words into examples sentences
+* These sentences can be used for your own study in Anki or whatever you like

 ## Installation

 Add this line to your application's Gemfile: